Before taking this course you should have completed German 101 and 102, or the equivalent of two semesters of university German.

 60 German Mastery quizzes (unlimited tries); 35 Reading Response Journals, 50 Cineplex Homework Assignments, 13 Film Worksheets, 5 Film Quizzes, 5 Film Performances, 5 Unit Tests, and 5 Speaking assignments (none may be resubmitted); 5 Narrative Essays (rough and final drafts submitted once each).

 1 final oral exam and 1 final written, proctored exam, no retakes.
 You achieve 90% or better on every GM Quiz before you can request the final exam.
+You must pass the written final exam with 60% or higher to earn credit for the course.

 Please use the help menu in this course to contact Independent Study or your instructor.
 You can find a list of free tutors available to BYU Independent Study students on the Free Tutoring Services website.